Skip to main content

 4. Copyright.
 Resources in the IJS Research collections are protected by copyright.
 Materials viewed by patrons or supplied to patrons are reference copies.
 Our supply of copies does not constitute copyright permission for further uses and is not an authorization for any further uses involving reproduction, distribution, display, performance, or creation of permanent derivative works, including their use in publications and web sites.
 It’s the patron’s responsibility to obtain permissions that may be required to use works for purposes other than private study, scholarship, or research, or in excess of fair use.

-You are required to review and abide by the entire IJS Research Collection User Agreement as a condition of using the data, collections and RUAnalytic tool available through the IJS Research Community.
+You are required to review and abide by the entire IJS Research Collection User Agreement as a condition of using the data and collections available through the IJS Research Community.

 5. Sanctions: If any of your contributions are found to violate the IJS Research Community Code of Conduct or do not align with the Institute of Jazz Studies or IJS Research Community missions, the IJS Research Community Administrators maintain the right remove the identified analytic or analytics.
 In addition, your user account may be closed.